pachyderm/pachyderm/doc/contributing/coding-conventions.md

 - Avoid waiting for asynchronous things to happen (e.g. waiting 10 seconds and assuming that a service will be afterward).
 Instead you try, wait, retry, etc. with a limited number of tries.
-If possible use a method of waiting directly (e.g. flush-commit is much better than repeatedly trying to read from a commit).
+If possible use a method of waiting directly (e.g. 'flush commit' is much better than repeatedly trying to read from a commit).

 ### Third-party Code